UHB-MRI-Physics/MIPPY/README.md

 ## Contributing

 Contributors and developers are welcomed with open arms!
 However, given the infant stage of this project, we ask that would-be developers get in touch so we can add you to the project and keep a handle on who's doing what.
-The developers can be contacted via email - rbf906@gitlab.com
+The developers can be contacted via the Google group (see below).

 For bug/issue reporting, please head here: https://gitlab.com/rbf906/mippy/issues